ImKuz/CountriesApp/README.md

 ![Oops...](https://github.com/ImKuz/CountriesApp/blob/main/Resources/iPadImg.png?raw=true)

-Note: It seems that Simulator has issues with renderiing diffable datasource, so UITableView sections glitches can appear on idle state of UIApplication.
+Note: It seems that iOS14 Simulator have issues with renderiing diffable datasource, so UITableView sections glitches can appear on idle state of UIApplication.